Surgery is often done on children with a curve over 40 to 50 degrees.

-Spinal fusion surgery involves joining together adjacent vertebrae to result in growth into one solid bone.
-This results in permanent restrictions on certain types of movement.
-The restriction depends on how many bones are fused together.
-Hardware is used to keep the spine in place while the bones fuse together.
-Fusion surgery is only considered in children who are older than 8 years of age.
-It is most likely to be done in adolescents who are close to full growth.
+Spinal fusion joins together adjacent vertebrae so they may grow into one solid bone.
+It will limit certain movements depending on how many bones are fused.
+Hardware is used to keep the spine in place while the bones fuse.
+This surgery is only done in children who are older than 8 years of age.
+It is most often done in adolescents who are close to full growth.

-This is one of the most common surgeries performed for scoliosis.
-This type of surgery is a posterior spinal fusion.
-A metal rod is attached to each side of the spine by using hooks attached to the vertebral bodies.
+This is one of the most common surgeries.
+It is a posterior spinal fusion.
+A metal rod is attached to each side of the spine using hooks attached to the vertebral bodies.
 The spine is then fused with a piece of bone from the hip area.
 The bone grows in between the vertebrae and holds them together and straight.
-The metal rods attached to the spine help the backbone remain straight while the spinal fusion takes place.
+The metal rods attached to the spine help the backbone stay straight while the fusion takes place.
 Part of a rod may need to be taken out if it causes later pain.

 Thoracoscopic Anterior Instrumentation

-Non-fusion surgical procedures are designed to help the curve correct itself over time.
-These procedures do not restrict movement once the spine has healed.
-Some of these are somewhat new procedures, and may not be available everywhere.
+Non-fusion surgeries help the curve correct itself over time.
+They do not restrict movement after the spine has healed.
+Some of these are new procedures and may not done everywhere.